 CCHAB Network Relationship to the Monitoring Council

 The CCHAB Network is a workgroup of the California Water Quality Monitoring Council.
-The Monitoring Council establishes common policies and guidelines for the workgroups and the programs they represent, acts as a clearinghouse for standards, guidelines, andcollaboration; resolves key issues that affect multiple workgroups; provides support for workgroup actions, and improves visibility of workgroup efforts.
+The Monitoring Council establishes common policies and guidelines for the workgroups and the programs they represent, acts as a clearinghouse for standards, guidelines, and collaboration; resolves key issues that affect multiple workgroups; provides support for workgroup actions, and improves visibility of workgroup efforts.
 The CCHAB Network will keep the Monitoring Council apprised of progress towards workgroup goals and will raise issues to the Monitoring Council that cannot be resolved within the workgroup or that may affect multiple workgroups of the Monitoring Council.

 CCHAB Network Co-Chairs

 The CCHAB Network will be led by three Co-Chairs, selected by the members of the CCHAB Network.
 The Co-Chairs should represent the various interests, including management, monitoring, policy, communication, and scientific research as well as the diversity of organizations involved with HABs (e.g. tribe, state, federal or local agency, and non- governmental organizations).
 The initial CCHAB Network Co-Chairs represented a state government agency, a Native American tribe, and a science support organization.
-No morethan one individual from each organization may serve concurrently as Co-Chair.
+No more than one individual from each organization may serve concurrently as Co-Chair.
 The Co-Chairs should have a direct managerial role or conduct research on HAB issues in California.
 Staff support for the Co-Chairs will come from either their representative organizations or from a partner agency.

 The Co-Chair tenure will be for a period of two years, with the possibility of serving consecutive, or non-consecutive, tenures without limit.
-ANY member of the CCHAB Network maynominate another member of the CCHAB Network to be considered for one of the Co-Chairs during a CCHAB Network meeting.
+ANY member of the CCHAB Network may nominate another member of the CCHAB Network to be considered for one of the Co-Chairs during a CCHAB Network meeting.
 The nomination will be considered and agreed upon by all CCHAB Network members present at the meeting, after all nominations have been submitted.
 If consensus cannot be reached, formal majority will decide selection of the new Co-Chair (see section on Decision Making).

 Co-Chair Responsibilities

-The Co-Chairs work cooperatively to ensure that the CCHAB Network continues tomake progress toward the mission and objectives of the CCHAB Network.
-The Co-Chairsare specifically responsible for:
+The Co-Chairs work cooperatively to ensure that the CCHAB Network continues to make progress toward the mission and objectives of the CCHAB Network.
+The Co-Chairs are specifically responsible for:

 Ensuring the CCHAB Network meets on a regular basis, at the frequency specified in this charter.